tum-gis/sddi-security-federation-framework/Google-IdP/README.md

     for more information on the attributes used here.

 1. Configure the file ``/var/google-idp/vendor/simplesamlphp/simplesamlphp/metadata/saml20-sp-remote.php``
-    to trust SSDSOS1, SSDSOS2 and SSDAS
+    to trust SSDSOS1 and SSDSOS2
     ````php
     /*
      * SSDSOS1